Skinless Longganisa for breakfast can never go wrong! A harmony of sweet and savory homemade Filipino sausage to get your body charged!

 No special equipment required to make your own longganisa.
-Just a mixing bowl and some parchment paper.
+Just a mixing bowl and some parchment paper or cling wrap.
 You can choose the lean-fat ratio of the ground meat to make it tastier.
 What seasonings and spices go into the sausage is entirely up to your preference.
 As the saying goes “to each their own”.
 The possibilities of variation to this Filipino sausage are limitless!

 The secret ingredient is always LOVE